 - 6/19/2020 – MX transfer Zobayan (View here)

-- 6/30/2020 - Plaintiff Altobelli and related cases filed their Notice of Related Case (View here).
+- 6/30/2020 – Plaintiff Altobelli and related cases filed their Notice of Related Kobe Bryant Case (View here).

 - 8/14/2020 – IEX/Zobayan Cross-Complaint Against Air Traffic Controllers (View IEX Cross Complaint here).

 - Bryant v.
-LA County Sheriff's Dept. Later, both Vanessa and another family filed separate false light claims seeking damages recovery.
-The families are claiming defamatory LA County Sheriff's deputies took gruesome photographs of the accident scene using their cell phones.
-These unsavory deputies published these images, causing the families emotional and financial harm, damaging these survivors.
+L.A.
+County Sheriff’s Dept. Later, Vanessa and another family filed separate false light claims to recover damages.
+The families are claiming defamatory L.A.
+County Sheriff’s deputies took gruesome photographs of the accident scene using their cell phones.
+These unsavory deputies published these images of Kobe Bryant and other images, causing the families emotional and financial harm and damaging these survivors.

-- Mother in Law's Frivolous Lawsuit?
-It appears two newly minted attorneys went ahead and filed what appears to be a frivolous/specious lawsuit in the name of Kobe's mother in Law, seeking $5 million for babysitting her grandkids and helping around the house, described by Vanessa Bryant as "back pay," and an attempt to "extort a financial windfall."
+- Mother-in-Law’s Frivolous Lawsuit?
+It appears two newly minted attorneys went ahead and filed what appears to be a frivolous/specious lawsuit in the name of Kobe Bryant’s mother in Law, seeking $5 million for babysitting her grandkids and helping around the house, described by Vanessa Bryant as “back pay,” and an attempt to “P.C.’s a financial windfall.”
 (Read more).
-The Torrance, California based law firm, Kra Legal PC's first lawyer, Kenichi R. Agu has a State Bar Number (SBN) of 279,846, and the second lawyer, Eric Sapir, has a California SBN of 282,740.
-Although the jury trial is scheduled for "05/22/2023 AT 09:00:00 AM IN C23 AT CENTRAL JUSTICE CENTER," it remains likely this case will be thrown out, because it is obvious to even a basically trained lawyer zero clear and convincing evidence of fraud exists.
-I for one am shocked that the court has not already tossed the in-law's case.
-Let's hope this law firm maintains a decent malpractice insurance carrier.
+The Torrance, California-based law firm, Kra Legal P.C.’s first lawyer, Kenichi R. Agu, has a State Bar Number (SBN) of 279,846.
+The second lawyer, Eric Sapir, has a California SBN of 282,740.
+Although the jury trial is scheduled for “05/22/2023 AT 09:00:00 AM IN C23 AT CENTRAL JUSTICE CENTER,” it remains likely this case will be thrown out because it is obvious to even a basically trained lawyer that zero clear and convincing evidence of fraud exists.
+I, for one, am shocked that the court has not already tossed the in-law’s case.
+Let’s hope this law firm maintains a decent malpractice insurance carrier.

-Public safety agents, common carriers, and private travel agencies will undoubtedly adopt stricter, safer regulations from the former champion's death.
-We hope the aftermath of this case results in changes avoiding a needless helicopter death of your close family member.
+Public safety agents, common carriers, and private travel agencies will undoubtedly adopt stricter, safer regulations after the former champion’s death.
+We hope the aftermath of this case results in changes avoiding a needless helicopter death, like the Kobe Bryant case, of your close family member.

 JOHN JAMES ALTOBELLI, AN INDIVIDUAL AND AS SUCCESSOR IN INTEREST TO ALYSSA ALTOBELLI, JOHN ALTOBELLI, AND KERI ALTOBELLI, ET VS ISLAND EXPRESS HELICOPTERS, INC., A CALIFORNIA CORPORATION, ET AL.